rakudo/rakudo/NOMMAP.markdown

 Note that this isn't strictly in order, though things nearer to the top are likely to get focus sooner.

-## Attribute features
-Finish 'is rw', accessor generation, and make use of default value closure.

 ## Multi-methods
 Get these working.

 ## Object construction
 new, bless, CREATE, BUILDALL, BUILD handling.
+Make use of default value closure.

 ## Magicals
 $_, $/, $!, @_ and %_ handling.